-Entry Action Generator new Creates a new generator in the selected supply area.
-New device group Creates a new device group in the supply area.
-Create and link variables automatically Automatically creates the minimum required variables for the selected supply area and links them to the suitable properties. Сору Copies the selected supply area to the clipboard.
+Menu/Entry Description and can be named.
+New device group Creates a new device group for the selected supply area.
+Note: Each supply area receives a consumer group node by default.
+Newly-created devices are created as sub-entries of this node and can be named.
+Create and link variables automatically Automatically creates all variables that are required for the correct calculation of the module.
+The variables created this way are automatically linked to the respective properties (on page 26). Сору Copies the currently-selected supply area.
 You cannot copy more than one supply area at a time (no multi-select).
-Paste Pastes objects from the clipboard.
-It is possible to paste objects of the type Supply area.
+Paste Pastes content from the clipboard.
+Supply area objects can be pasted.
 Delete Deletes the currently-selected supply area.
-You cannot delete more than one supply area at a time (no multi-select).
+It is possible to delete several supply areas by means of multi-select.
 Export selected as XML Exports the currently-selected supply area.
 You cannot export more than one supply area at a time (no multi-select).
-Import XML Imports the configuration of supply areas from an XML file.
-Imports objects of the type Supply area .
-Properties Opens the properties window.
-Help Opens the online-help for the Load Management module.
+Note: Generators or device groups configured in a supply area are not taken into account for this export.
+Import XML Imports objects of the type Supply area.
+Help Opens online help.